 This Fourth of July, many people will be traveling, firing up the backyard grill or enjoying fireworks, and the American Red Cross offers a series of tips everyone can follow to safely enjoy the holiday weekend.

-“Everyone looks forward to having fun over the Fourth of July, and the Red Cross wants to make sure people know how to stay safe while enjoying the holiday,” said Yevette Ramos, executive director, American Red Cross Serving San Bernardino County.
+“Everyone looks forward to having fun over the Fourth of July, and the Red Cross wants to make sure people know how to stay safe while enjoying the holiday,” said Janet Whitcomb, interim regional chief executive officer, American Red Cross Serving Orange, Riverside and San Bernardino counties.

 HIGHWAY SAFETY Millions of people will be on the highways over the Fourth of July weekend.
 The Red Cross offers these five tips everyone should follow to stay safe while traveling: